Department of Engineering, University of Cambridge: Undergraduate education

-It is also possible to not specialise and receive a degree in General Engineering.

-Meanwhile, the Manufacturing Engineering Tripos provides an integrated course in industrial engineering, including both operations and management.
+The Manufacturing Engineering Tripos provides an integrated course in industrial engineering, including both operations and management.

 Graduate education

 The Department of Engineering currently has about 190 faculty and PI-status researchers, 300 postdoctoral researchers, and 850 graduate students.
-Post-graduate education in the consists of both taught courses and research degrees (PhD, MPhil and MRes).
-The majority of research students study for a PhD degree while around 10 per cent follow the one-year MPhil (research) programme.
+Post-graduate education consists of both taught courses and research degrees (PhD, MPhil, and MRes).
+The majority of research students are enrolled in PhD programs, while around 10 percent follow the one-year MPhil (research) program.

-The department also has a number of Engineering and Physical Sciences Research Council (EPSRC) Centres for Doctoral Training (CDTs), which follow a 1-plus-3 year model where a one-year MRes course is followed by a three-year PhD.
+The Department has a number of Engineering and Physical Sciences Research Council (EPSRC) Centres for Doctoral Training (CDTs), which follow a 1-plus-3 year model where a one-year MRes course is followed by a three-year PhD.
 Full funding for four years is provided through these centres.
-In addition to the CDTs, the department has a limited number of EPSRC PhD studentships available for British and EU students.
+In addition to the CDTs, the Department has a limited number of EPSRC PhD studentships available for both British and EU students.

-Research Evaluation
+Research evaluation

-The department was ranked 2nd among UK engineering departments in 2021 Research Excellence Framework (REF).
-It also ranked 2nd in 2014.
+The Department was ranked 2nd in 2021 among UK engineering departments by the Research Excellence Framework (REF).
+The Department of Engineering was also ranked 2nd in 2014 by REF.